 Time: 30-45 Minutes

 The animals of the Great Plains and Rocky Mountains have amazing adaptations to survive the frigid, snowy winters!
-In this virtual field trip, your students will learn about some of these animals and their survival techniques to beat the cold.
-We will learn about migration, hibernation, brumation, warm/cold blooded, and more.
-We'll also see skulls, pelts, antler, and full animal mounts!
+In this field trip, students will learn about some of these animals and their survival techniques to beat the cold.
+Students will learn about migration, hibernation, brumation, warm/cold blooded, and more.

 Animal Adaptations to Winter: